Homilia del Tercer Domingo (Gaudete) de Adviento

 ¡La paz sea con ustedes!

-Homily Of The Twentieth Sunday Of Ordinary Time, Year C
+Homily For The 33rd Sunday Of Ordinary Time, Year C

 This brief reflection was written by Fr.
 Njoku Canice Chukwuemeka, C.S.Sp., DMin, a Catholic Priest and a member of the Congregation of the Holy Spirit (Spiritans).
 He is a missionary in Puerto Rico.
 He is Director of Santuario del Espiritu Santo, Dorado, and the Major Superior of the Congregation of the Holy Spirit (Spiritans), Circumscription of Puerto Rico and the Dominican Republic.
 Fr.
 Canice is a member of the Academy of Homiletics.
 For more details and comments, contact him atcanice_c_njoku@yahoo.com, canicechukwuemeka@gmail.com.